Click here to book your visit with Dr Andreadis

 The doctor performing the examination:

-While usually painless, a Pap test is uncomfortable for some women.
+While usually painless, a Pap test is uncomfortable for some people.

 What do abnormal Pap test Results Mean?